Estimated reading time: 6 minutes

 Most residential building drainage systems are vented directly through the building’s roof.
 Here’s an example.
-See the white pipe on the roof at left.
+See the white pipe peeking through the roof.
 The plastic pipe is “flashed” or sealed at the roof penetration to prevent rainwater from leaking into the building.

-During maintenance you’ll want to be assured the top of the vent is kept open.
-A blocked vent can be caused by leaves, dead animals and ice dams (in very cold climates).
-Another “not-so-common” way the vent can become clogged is when a horizontal section of the venting system itself (inside the attic) is sloped the wrong way.
-When that happens it can fill with rain water or condensation.
-Experienced home inspectors should be on the look out for these conditions.
+During maintenance, you’ll want to be assured the top of the vent is kept open.
+A blocked vent can be caused by leaves, dead animals, and ice dams (in very cold climates).
+Another “not-so-common” way the vent can become clogged is when a horizontal section of the venting system (inside the attic) sloped incorrectly.
+When that happens, it can fill with rainwater or condensation.
+Experienced home inspectors should be on the lookout for these conditions.

 Air Admittance Valves (AAV)